astro-mkim/DMS/README.md

 - SPECIAL THANKS

-With the very generous help of many people that find bugs and modify better way
+With the very generous help of many people that find bugs and modify the better way

 • Steve Ertel
 • Robert Brunngräber